Know your cystinosis treatments

-Cystinosis can lead to many health issues.
+Cystinosis may lead to many health issues.
 This is especially true when cystine levels are not kept low.
-See the table below for common concerns and their treatments.
-Please speak with your doctor about any concerns you have, and work with your doctor to find the best treatment.
+See the table below for common issues and their treatments.
+Please speak with a doctor about any concerns you have and work together to find the best treatment.

 |Issues resulting from Fanconi syndrome|

-Free access to water and toilets.
-Avoid spending too much time in the sun to help keep hydrated
+Easy access to water and toilets.
+Avoid should avoid spending too much time in the sun to help keep hydrated

 Supplements to replace phosphate and vitamin D* (for example, calcitriol, calcidiol, alphacalcidiol, 1-alpha-hydroxycholecalciferol)